Geeklist for Unthirl 2019a

-There is no wi-fi in the Hall, and mobile signals are non-existent or poor at best.
-On the other hand that means you will have opponents who are not buried in their phones...
+There is no wi-fi in the Hall itself, though there are signals that you can probably hook onto only a few paces away.
+Mobile signals are non-existent or poor at best, though again a stroll away from the Hall may improve that a little.
+Looking on the bright side that means you will probably have opponents who are not buried in their phones.

 I think the hall can handle up to 45 or so.
 Above that I will have to find a new location.... actually an unbearable thought since the current one is so wonderful.
 If we do have to change venue at some future date then Unthirl can easily become Unfurl...

 There were 25 playing attenders for 2019b.

 There were 14 players for the online 2020b.